yecril71pl/cpp-docs.pl-pl/docs/standard-library/error-condition-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do kategorii przechowywanych błąd
+Odwołanie do kategorii błędów przechowywane

 ### <a name="remarks"></a>Uwagi